Affiliate Marketing Success Stories

 As an exercise take out a piece of paper and write down 5 “risks” you could take this week that could potentially bring high returns.

-The types of risk you take will depend on what business your in.
+The amount of risk you take will depend on what business you’re in.

 What do you stand to lose by taking this risk?
 What is the upside?

-This activity will help you work out your “risk muscle” and start thinking bigger.
+This activity will help you work out your “risk vs reward muscle” and start thinking bigger.